BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 general contracting and design related expert designations, the Marion Heights, Pennsylvania Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims investigation, testimony, and support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Utilizing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Marion Heights and the surrounding areas.
+Through more than four thousand engineering, construction, and builders standard of care related expert designations, the Marion Heights, Pennsylvania Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related litigation support and expert witness services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+Utilizing in house resources which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings national experience and local capabilities to Marion Heights and the surrounding areas.

 Construction Expert Witness News & Info